 This discussion suggests that both the post-tax riskless and risky rates can be used to capture individuals' consumption-equivalent interest rate.
 As a measure of the post-tax riskless rate, we calculate the average real return from Treasury notes over the longest time period available (those from Newell and Pizer 2003) and adjust for Federal taxes (the average marginal rate from tax years 2003 through 2006 is around 27 percent).
-This calculation produces a real interest rate of about 2.7 percent, which is roughly consistent with Circular A-4's recommendation to use 3 percent to represent the consumption rate of interest.^s A measure of the post-tax risky rate for investments whose returns are positively correlated with overall equity market returns can be obtained by adjusting pre-tax rates of household returns to risky investments (approximately 7 percent) for taxes, which yields a real rate of roughly 5 percent.^t
+This calculation produces a real interest rate of about 2.7 percent, which is roughly consistent with Circular A-4's recommendation to use 3 percent to represent the consumption rate of interest.
+A measure of the post-tax risky rate for investments whose returns are positively correlated with overall equity r The literature argues for a risk-free rate on government bonds as an appropriate measure of the consumption rate of interest.
+Arrow (2000) suggests that it is roughly 3-4 percent.
+OMB cites evidence of a 3.1 percent pre-tax rate for 10-year Treasury notes in the A-4 guidance.
+Newell and Pizer (2003) find real interest rates between 3.5 and 4 percent for 30-year Treasury securities.